- Bridge Week

 - Every Friday from 21:00, until the summer

 - The main fortnight of the sailing season, although races take place before and after.
-Culminates with Regatta Weekend: concert (tickets), dance (tickets), Commodore's Party (invite only), all on Friday.
+Culminates with Regatta Weekend: concert (tickets)and a dance (tickets), both on Friday.

 - On Saturday, after the children's Ragamuffin race (morning), street parties with local bands outside the hotels (all welcome).